Chicken gets all dressed up! This dish pairs chicken with sweet alchohol, grapes, walnuts and tangy blue cheese!

 - 2 cup red grapes, haved

 - Heat a large skillet over medium heat.
 Add olive oil and 1 tablespoon of butter.
 Season chicken with salt and pepper and brown in skillet 4-5 minutes per side or until browned.
 Remove chicken to a plate and keep warm.

 - Add remaining tablespoon of butter to skillet.
 Stir in shallot and garlic.
 Whisk in flour until blended.
 Carefully pour in wine and broth, whisking until smooth.
 Return chicken to skillet, bring to a boil and cover.
 Cook chicken for 10 minutes.
-Remove cover, add grapes and cook an additional 5 minutes.
+Remove cover, add rosemary and grapes; cook an additional 5 minutes.
 Serve with walnuts and blue cheese.